KushalMeghani1644/NPU-rs/README.md

 # NPU Driver for 20 TOPS RISC Board

-A complete Rust driver for neural processing units on RISC-based boards with 20 TOPS peak performance.
+A Simulation Rust driver for neural processing units on RISC-based boards with 20 TOPS peak performance.

+NOTE: *This crate is a simulator Real hardware integration requires HAL implementation and Linux kernel module support.
 NOTE: I don't own a real RISC board thus this code wasn't tested on real RISCV hardware, please make sure to use at your own risk.

 ## Features